Max Property Group Trading 0.8% Higher This Week (MPG)

-Max Property Group (CURRENCY:MPG) traded down 10.2% against the US dollar during the 24 hour period ending at 12:00 PM E.T. on September 30th.
-One Max Property Group coin can currently be purchased for about $0.0109 or 0.00000023 BTC on major exchanges.
-In the last seven days, Max Property Group has traded up 0.8% against the US dollar.
-Max Property Group has a market capitalization of $2.93 million and $1,377.00 worth of Max Property Group was traded on exchanges in the last day.
+Max Property Group (CURRENCY:MPG) traded down 10.2% against the US dollar during the 1 day period ending at 23:00 PM ET on October 3rd.
+Over the last seven days, Max Property Group has traded 0.8% higher against the US dollar.
+One Max Property Group coin can now be bought for approximately $0.0109 or 0.00000023 BTC on popular exchanges.
+Max Property Group has a market cap of $2.93 million and $1,377.00 worth of Max Property Group was traded on exchanges in the last 24 hours.

 Max Property Group Profile